-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate switch actuator rod with spray type lubricant or light oil.

-5.1.16 Lubricate brake handle pivot:
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate switch actuator rod with spray type lubricant or light oil. - 5.1.16 Lubricate brake handle pivot:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil.

-5.1.17 Lubricate brake rod bushings:
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil. - 5.1.17 Lubricate brake rod bushings:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up.

-c) Lubricate bronze bushings on each end of brake rod shafts with a spray type lubricant or a light oil.
-One shaft is located under the console.
-The other is below and behind the seat.

-5.1.18 Lubricate motion control bronze bushings:
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shaft with a spray type lubricant or a light oil.
+Shaft is located under the console. - 5.1.18 Lubricate motion control bronze bushings: